grpc/grpc-go/examples/features/profiling/README.md

 application later -- in such an event, you can simply remotely toggle profiling using the `go run` command previously described to enable profiling data collection.
-Once you're confident that enough profiling data has been measured, you can turn it off again and retrieve the data for post-processing (see next section).
+Once you're confident that enough profiling data has been measured, you can turn it off again and retrieve the data for post-processing (see previous section).

 ##### How many RPCs worth of data is stored by profiling?
 I'd like to restrict the memory footprint of gRPC's profiling framework to a fixed amount.

 By default, at any given time, the last 2<sup>14</sup> RPCs worth of data is stored by profiling.
 Newly generated profiling data overwrites older data.
-Note that the internal data structure is not strictly LIFO in order to performant (but is approximately so).
+Note that the internal data structure is not strictly LIFO in order to be performant (but is approximately LIFO).
+All profiling data is timestamped anyway, so a LIFO property is unnecessary.

 This number is configurable.
 When registering your server with profiling, you may specify the number of samples that should be stored, like so: